systemg

 What it checks

-• Schema — a supported version, a services map, and a command per service.
+• Schema — version 2, services in each declared project or loose bundle, and a command per service.

 • Syntax — YAML that parses, with a caret pointing at the offending token.